drbobrinkman/CSE270B/SCHEDULE.md

 > Reading/writing:
 > ---
 > For Tuesday morning: Racing the Beam: Through page 63.
+Also
+> Assembly_In_One_Step.txt and 2600_music_guide.txt
+> from the readings directory.
 >
 > In particular, the concepts of the Ball, Playfield, Missiles, Sprites,
 > scanlines, color clocks, and so on.